EVERALabs/sukuk-poc-be/README.md

 5. Open a Pull Request

 Please ensure:
-- All tests pass
+- All tests pass (`make test`)
-- Code is properly formatted (`make fmt`)
 - No linting errors (`make lint`)
 - Update documentation if needed

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is currently unlicensed.

 ## 🙏 Acknowledgments